kollin-brandenburg/ICS_HCM/LabGuide100.md

 **1.3.6.7** We are now done exploring the ICS monitoring features.

-You now have used Oracle Integration Cloud Service to explore an integration to an On-Premise Oracle Database as well as Oracle EBS.
+You now have used Oracle Integration Cloud Service to explore an integration to HCM Cloud by taking in external data feeds, correctly formatting it for HCM Cloud.

 This ICS Overview Lab is now completed.